DataBiosphere/stairway/README.md

 it is treated as if you had returned a `STEP_RESULT_FAILURE_FATAL`.

 # Developing Stairway

+## Branching and Versioning
+There are two branches of interest in the stairway github.
+The **master** branch is used for distributing code for other components to consume for alpha, staging, and production.
+It is published to the `libs-release-local` repository inside of artifactory.
+It always has simple semantic version numbers: _major_._minor_._patch_

+The **develop** branch is used for developing code.
+The results need to be published in order to properly test Stairway, should not be used for any production purposes.
+Is published to the `libs-snapshot-local` repository inside of artifactory.
+It has a semantic version number and the word snapshot:  _major_._minor_._patch_-SNAPSHOT

+The versions are related by convention.
+The develop version is typically a minor or major increment ahead of the master version.

 ## Testing

 The Stairway project has unit tests.
 Running the unit tests requires some configuration: